 How do you Calculate Cost Per Lead?

-How does Your Average Cost Per Lead Stack Up to Industry Standards?
+What Is Your Cost Per Lead Industry Standard?

-A 2017 study published by HubSpot surveyed over 350 companies in order to compile cost per lead data.
+In 2017, HubSpot conducted a study to determine the cost per lead of more than 350 companies.
 Their findings?
 Overall, average cost per lead was $198.

 But that doesn’t even begin to tell the full story, and it certainly tells you nothing in terms of your specific industry.
-Which is why HubSpot drilled down further: here are the numbers, broken down by industry, company size and company revenue, to use as a benchmark for your own cost per lead.
+Which is why HubSpot drilled down further.
+Below are the numbers, broken down by industry, company size, and company revenue.
+Use this as a benchmark for your cost per lead industry standard.

 Key Takeaways from the HubSpot Average Cost per Lead Report